bmlt-enabled/nacc/nacc2/README.md

 LICENSING
 =========
-This is a [GPL V3](http://www.gnu.org/licenses/licenses.html#GPL) license.
+Most of the project is a [GPL V3](http://www.gnu.org/licenses/licenses.html#GPL) license.
 It is 100% open source, and the repository is available in full on [Bitbucket](https://bitbucket.org/bmlt/nacc2).

+Please read the "IMPORTANT NOTE", above, for information about [NA trademarks](http://na.org/?ID=legal-bulletins-fipt).
+These cannot be reassigned via the GPL.

+NACC is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by [the Free Software Foundation](http://fsf.org/), either version 3 of the License, or (at your option) any later version.

+NACC is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See [the GNU General Public License](http://www.gnu.org/licenses/licenses.html#GPL) for more details.

+You should have received a copy of the GNU General Public License along with the code.
+If not, see [the GPL License Page](http://www.gnu.org/licenses/).

 CHANGELIST
 ==========